HubSpot/integration-examples-nodejs/companies-app/README.md

 This is a sample app for the [node-hubspot wrapper](https://www.npmjs.com/package/hubspot).
 Currently, this app focuses on demonstrating the functionality of [OAuth API](https://developers.hubspot.com/docs/methods/oauth2/oauth2-overview) endpoints and their related actions.

+Please see the documentation on [How do I create an app in HubSpot?](https://developers.hubspot.com/docs/faq/how-do-i-create-an-app-in-hubspot)

 ### HubSpot Public API links used in this application

   - [Create a Company]( https://developers.hubspot.com/docs/methods/companies/create_company)